Skip to main content

 4. Wallet not installed

-• Download MetaMask from official site
+• Download MetaMask or your wallet from official site

 • Not from random download link